Easy Belgian Waffle Recipe

-Belgian Waffles are such a classic weekend breakfast loved by all.
+Belgian Waffles are such a classic breakfast loved by all.
 I know it may sound intimidating, but I have perfected this recipe to be so easy that ANYONE can make them.
 I mean, this is my most popular breakfast recipe for a reason!
-Made with ingredients you already have in your pantry, these waffles are the ultimate weekend morning recipe, and so special for Mother’s Day or Christmas morning.
-Delicious with Oven Bacon, my Cinnamon Roll Syrup and Funeral Potatoes.
+Made with ingredients you already have in your pantry, these golden waffles have deep pockets perfect for catching delicious pools of syrup, butter, or your favorite toppings like fresh berries and whipped cream.

 Belgian waffles with berries and powdered sugar